 Try to do the simple things perfectly, every time

-My first professional coach was Bob Gansler, an American coaching legend who taught me what it meant to be a professional player and had a huge influence on my career.
-Coach Gansler loved using this term and would often stop practice if he wasn’t happy with the quality to remind us that even if a drill seemed simple, we should be striving for perfection in the execution of it.
+My first professional coach was Bob Gansler, an American coaching legend.
+He taught me what it meant to be a professional player and had a huge influence on my career.
+Coach Gansler loved using this term and would often stop practice if he wasn’t happy with the quality.
+This was to remind us that even if a drill seemed simple, we should be striving for perfection in the execution of it.
 I have taken this term and never forgotten it.

 Not only do I apply it to things I’m trying to do on the field with the ball (using the proper technique, passing the ball to the correct foot, not dropping balls while doing technical work, etc.), but also in things I do off the field.
 There are questions I ask myself on a daily basis.
 Is my attitude and commitment level right?
 Am I on time to meetings and trainings everyday?